-The (ABS) warning lamp in the instrument cluster momentarily illuminates when the ignition is turned to the ON position.
+The (as) warning lamp in the instrument cluster momentarily illuminates when the ignition is turned to the ON position.
 If the light does not illuminate momentarily at start up, remains on or continues to flash, the ABS needs to be serviced.

 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
-(If your brake warning lamp illuminates, have your vehicle serviced immediately.)
+(If your brake warning lamp illu accuracies and immediately)